lingui/js-lingui/website/docs/tutorials/react-native.md

 However, often you'll need to show localized strings outside of React, for example when you want to show an Alert from some business logic code.

-In that case you'll also need access to the `i18n` object, but you don't want to pass it around from some React component.
+In that case you'll also need access to the `i18n` object, but you don't need to pass it around from some React component.
-Lingui uses a default i18n object instance that you can import as follows:
+By default, Lingui uses an `I18n` object instance that you can import as follows:

 ```ts
 import { i18n } from '@lingui/core';
 ```

 This instance is the source of truth for the active locale.
-For string constants that will be translated at runtime, the correct approach is to use the `msg` macro as follows:
+For string constants that will be translated at runtime, the correct approach is to use the [`msg`](/ref/macro#definemessage) macro as follows:

 ```ts
 const deleteTitle = msg`Are you sure to delete this?`